Naveenkumar-Nuggu/project-charter-template/index.md

    As an administrator he will be responsible for doing the following activities:
    1. As an administrator he will manage the content like uploading the latest event images and videos and describing the events
-   2. As an administrator he will be responsible for creating calender events that are going to happen in the next coming days.
+   2. As an administrator he will be responsible for posting events retrieved from the client calender.
-   3. As an administrator he will be responsible for notifying about the events to the subscribers through news letters or by sending email or by push notifications.
+   3. As an administrator he will be responsible for notifying about the events to the subscribers through news letters.
-   4. As an administrator he will be responsible for maintaing the user profiles and preserving the user data confidentially.
-   5. As an administrator he will be responsible for resolving the user related issues.
+   4. As an administrator he will be responsible for resolving the user related issues.

-**User:**

-  As an user he will be responsible for the following activities:
-   1. As an user he will be accessing the data by logging using his credentials.
-   2. As an user he can manage his priorities for receiving the notifications related to the events.
-   3. As an user he will be granted permission to edit his personal information like address and contact information.
-   4. As an user he can track his statistics like the number of events he had visited, etc.
-   5. As an user he can have the access to contact the administrator incase of any problem with his accounts.

-**Public user (No Login Required):**
+*User (No Login Required):**

-   As a public user will be responsible for the following activities with no login required:
+   As a public user will be able to see information for the following activitie:
    1. A public user can access the content published on the application with limitations.
-   2. A public user can also signup for the events by giving their email ID.
+   2. A public user can also subscribe for the events by giving their email ID.
-   3. A public user can also watch the calender events.
+   3. A public user can also check the calender events.

 Stories will be maintained in JIRA.